vargaRolandGit/cnorth/README.md

   <img src="logo.png" alt="Sublime's custom image" width="200"/>
 </p>

-## 📚 North (C version) is a really basic stack based programming language writen in c.
+## 📚 North (C version) is a really basic stack based programming language written in c.
 Inspired by forth, porth, asm and SQL!
 ### This was my first somewhat bigger project in c.
 I have to learn a lot more i feel, but nonetheless north was a good experience to make (sometimes) and i will continue working on the c version of it.

 Version: **BETA0.2**